We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

 As mentioned previously, you can also use automated teller machines (ATMs) to buy Bitcoin.
-Find them using our Bitcoin ATM Map.

 Local Bitcoins is another option.
 Here, you can buy and sell Bitcoin for a wide range of payment methods, from gift cards to bank transfers.
 Local Bitcoins is a peer-to-peer (P2P) exchange, where you buy and sell with another individual.
 This does introduce a degree of risk, though by ensuring that you conduct all business on the platform, make use of its escrow services, and only trade with users who have a good reputation, you'll minimize any potential problems.